-A list of railway undertakings operating on the railway infrastructure in the Republic of Croatia in 2017 is given in Annex A 2.
-The sole railway infrastructure manager for main and secondary railway lines in the Croatia is HŽ Infrastruktura d.o.o..
-Beside HŽI there are three infrastructure managers in maritime ports as well (as stated in Annex 2.1):
+A list of railway undertakings operating on the railway infrastructure in the Republic of Croatia in 2018 is given in Annex A 2.
+The sole railway infrastructure manager for main and secondary railway lines in the Croatia is HŽ Infrastruktura d.o.o.
+Beside HŽI there are two infrastructure managers in maritime ports as well (as stated in Annex 2.1):

-- Luka d.d.
-Split

-- Luka Šibenik d.o.o.
+- Luka Split d.d. - Luka Šibenik d.o.o.

-- Luka Rijeka d.d.